MartenSkogh/HPC/Assignments/Ass3/report.md

 The program is compiled with gcc and optimization flag -O3.
 To run the program enter
 `$ ./cell\_distance -t{number of threads} -b{size of reading block} -f{/path/to/positions}`
+ where the -f flag is optional, the default behavior is to search for a file called cells in the current working directory.

 ## Program Overview